Guide

-AuditWalk monitors your filesystem against a trusted baseline, detects system drift, and produces safe repair actions through a clear workflow.
+AuditWalk helps you compare filesystem state against a trusted baseline, detect system drift, and build reviewable repair plans through a clear workflow.
 Built for environments where automated activity makes system integrity harder to take for granted.

-Linux CLI is available now, with support for additional platforms planned next.
-Get $9 off the full license today — including early access to the full platform, upcoming GUI, and automation features when they ship.
+Linux CLI is available now.
+Additional platforms are in development.
+Get $9 off the full license today, including priority release notifications, upcoming GUI access during your license term when shipped, and automation features as they ship.

 Where AuditWalk Fits